spidernet-io/spiderpool/docs/usage/install/ai/get-started-sriov.md

         $ kubectl create namespace spiderpool
         $ helm install spiderpool spiderpool/spiderpool -n spiderpool --set sriov.install=true

-    > If you are a user in China, you can specify the parameter --set global.imageRegistryOverride=ghcr.m.daocloud.io to use a domestic image source.
+    > If you are a user in China, you can specify the helm option `--set global.imageRegistryOverride=ghcr.m.daocloud.io` to use a domestic image source.

     After completion, the installed components are as follows: